Damage and recovery of flagella in soil bacteria exposed to shear within long microchannels: Introduction

-Long flagellar filaments can be easily broken due to environmental factors such as shear or attachment to solid boundaries or debris~\cite{Turner2012, Paradis2017}.
+Long flagellar filaments can be easily broken due to interactions with fluid flow~\cite{Turner2012, Paradis2017}.
 For example, soil bacteria are constantly exposed to external flows produced by rainfall or irrigation systems, which can cut their flagella.
 In such cases, continuous growth of the flagellar filament enables a recovery mechanism to ensure sustained motility.
-To study the flagellar damage and recovery, in this work we conducted experiments where bacteria were exposed to a controlled shear flow, and its effect on motility, specifically on the fraction of swimming bacteria and their swimming speed, was observed.
+To study the flagellar damage and recovery, in this work, we conducted experiments where bacteria were exposed to a controlled shear flow inside long microchannels, and its effect on motility, specifically on the fraction of swimming bacteria and their swimming speed, was observed.